hedera-dev/cra-hedera-dapp-template/README.md

 - Create a fork of this repo on github
 - Clone that forked copy using github
-- Make you changes on a new branch
+- Make your changes on a new branch
 - Submit a PR against the `main` branch of this copy of the git repo

 For testing during local development, execute the following command.